Email’s 50 years as a tech world A-lister

 At Namecheap, in 2011, we launched Private Email (now called Professional Business Email).
 Our customers needed a trusted, secure business email address they could match to their business domain names.
 Email soon became a vital part of our business success story.
 When you consider the number of global email users is set to grow to 4.6 billion by 2025, we’re glad to be providing a professional email service for any business, solopreneur, or individual who champions a brand.

-You can use our email hosting with any domain you have registered with us or anywhere else, or just as a stand-alone plan.
-You can even try it for free for two months with an opt-in to buy if you are certain you wish to.
+You can use our email hosting with any domain you have registered with us, or domains registered elsewhere.
+You can even try it for free for two months with an opt-in to buy if you are certain you’d like to.

 Email to infinity and beyond

 What is the future for our email superstar?
 It’s hard to say, but here are a few incredible stats that show how far email has come:

 - Those of us signed up to email accounts grew to 4.26 million in 2022, with each user owning 1.75 accounts on average.